There are many ways to seek help and assistance or to file a report with the University even if you are working or learning online.

 - National Sexual Violence Resource Center (NSVRC)

-UNE Security Office can also help students make contact with the local police departments.
+UNE's Office of Safety and Security can also help students make contact with the local police departments.
 Please know that any University action and outcome will be independent of any police investigations and actions.

 - Are you in an Abusive Relationship?
 (PDF)